MicrosoftDocs/sql-docs/docs/t-sql/spatial-geometry/isnull-geometry-data-type.md

  CLR type: **SqlBoolean**

 ## Remarks
- `IsNull` can be used to test whether a **geometry** instance is null.
-This can produce somewhat confusing results, returning 0 if the instance is not null, but null if the instance is null.
+ `IsNull` can be used to test whether a **geometry** instance is null. `IsNull` returns 0 if the instance isn't null, but null if the instance is null.

- This method is primarily used by the SQL Server infrastructure; it is not recommended that you use `IsNull` to test whether an instance is null.
+ This method is primarily used by the SQL Server infrastructure; it isn't recommended that you use `IsNull` to test whether an instance is null.

 ## See Also